Ejibi/lab-02/README.md

 ## References and Resources

 List any resources used here, or simply put `N/A` if not applicable.

-Gemini suggestions inbuilt into android studi0
+Google Gemini (latest ver) code suggestions inbuilt into android studio. date: Sep 11.

 ## Verbal Collaboration